 Unlike some towns, Kenna isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Kenna are a mix of both white- and blue-collar jobs.
 Overall, Kenna is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Kenna who work in healthcare (16.61%), management occupations (15.05%), and office and administrative support (13.22%).

-Kenna is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Kenna doesn't have a public transportation system that people use for their commute.

-The population of Kenna has a very low overall level of education: only 9.45% of people over 25 hold a 4-year college degree or higher.
+The citizens of Kenna have a very low rate of college education: just 9.45% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Kenna in 2022 was $41,278, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $165,112 for a family of four.
 However, Kenna contains both very wealthy and poor people as well.